uholeschak/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 This chapter describes how to build a D-CAN/K-Line adapter with bluetooth support.
 **This firmware is not supported any more, use it at your own risk!**

+There is also an external [flashing manual](https://www.sfbmwcoding.com/files/flashing_compatible_cable_ediabaslib.pdf) available.

 ![](Build_Bluetooth_D-CAN_adapter_AdapterSmall.png)

 Basically two components are required: